gabriansa/reaching-task/README.md

 This code contains both the **deterministic** and **stochastic** sub-tasks.
 It is necessary to use both the Sawyer robot and ZED 2 camera in order to run this code.
 However, if different hardware is used, this code may be used as a template for further modification.

 ### `coordinate_system_calibration.py`
 A crucial step in assuring proper functioning of the `ReachingTask.py` code is to perform an accurate calibration of the ZED and Sawyer coordinate systems.
 This code is used to perform calibration.
-The following video shows how calibration is performed: (screenrecord calibration with two videos: one is screen one is robot)
+The following video shows how calibration is performed:

 <img src="https://github.com/gansaldo/reaching-task/blob/main/images/Calibration-Overview.gif" width="450"> <img src="https://github.com/gansaldo/reaching-task/blob/main/images/Calibration-Overview-ZED.gif" width="450">